-Description The subjects comprise a semi detached two storey house.
-Accommodation GROUND FLOOR: Entrance hallway, living room, dining room, W.C. and kitchen.
-FIRST FLOOR: Two bedrooms and shower room.
-Gross internal floor area (m2) 100 sq.m.
-Neighbourhood and location The subjects are situated in the rural village of Glenlivet where surrounding properties are of a similar residential style and nature.
-The Glenlivet Distillery is in relatively close proximity and Blairfindy Castle sits to the rear of the property.
-There are limited local facilities and amenities available nearby.
-Age Built circa 1900 and subsequently extended.
-Weather Overcast but dry.
+Description The subjects comprise an end-terraced two storey cottage within a converted stone built steading comprising four similar units and a larger semi-detached house.
+Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Living Room, Kitchen/Diner, Shower Room and Two Bedrooms.
+FIRST FLOOR:- Bedroom.
+Gross internal floor area (m2) 81 square metres.
+Neighbourhood and location The subjects are situated in the rural settlement of Slochd approximately five miles north of Carrbridge.
+Surrounding properties are of a similar rural residential style.
+The main north/south railway line runs to the front of the subjects.
+Local facilities and amenities can be found in Carrbridge a short drive away.
+Age Built originally circa 1900 and subsequently converted into its current format.
+Weather Overcast but dry following a mixed spell.
 Chimney stacks Visually inspected with the aid of binoculars where required.
-Chimney stacks are of solid stone construction with a roughcast finish and incorporate metal flashings.
+The chimney stack is of solid stone construction with a pointed finish and incorporates metal flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design and clad in slates with metal clad valleys and tiled ridging.
-There are dormer projection.
-Access to the roof void is via a ceiling hatch on the first floor landing.
-The roof is of timber frame construction incorporating timber sarking boards.
+The roof is of pitched design clad in slates with metal clad valleys and ridges.
+There is a flat roof deck clad in fibreglass and a dormer projection under a flat roof deck clad in copper.
+Access to the roof void is via two ceiling hatches, one at first floor level and the other within the entrance vestibule.
+The roof is of timber frame construction incorporating fibreboard or timber sarking boards.
 Insulation material has been laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where required.
-Gutters and downpipes are formed in U PVC.
+Gutters and downpipes are formed in cast iron and uPVC.
 Main walls Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-The main walls of the original building area of solid stone construction, externally roughcast.
-The rear extension appear to be of cavity concrete blockwork, externally roughcast.
+The main walls of the original building are of solid stonework construction with the kitchen extension of cavity concrete blockwork with a rendered finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of U PVC double glazed design.
-The access doors are formed in U PVC and incorporate double glazed sealed units.
+Windows are of timber framed double glazed design.
+The access door is of timber and incorporates a glazed panel insert.
 Fascias and soffits are formed in timber.
 External decorations Visually inspected.
-The external timbers and walls are painted.
+Painted finishes.
 Conservatories / porches None.
 Communal areas None.